-The "faith chapter" of the Scriptures is the eleventh chapter of the Book of Hebrews.
+The “faith chapter” of the Scriptures is Hebrews chapter 11.
 There is not one instance of aggressive faith in this chapter.
 The faith portrayed here is obedience to the revealed Word of God.
 True faith is a confidence in God’s goodness, power, and faithfulness such that we obey implicitly His every command.

-There is no evidence whatever in the Book of Jeremiah that Jeremiah challenged God to do exploits.
-A careful study of the Book will reveal that true faith, the faith by which the people of God of every century have lived, is the faith of obedience to that spoken by the Lord.
+There is no evidence whatever in the book of Jeremiah that Jeremiah challenged God to do exploits.
+A careful study of that book will reveal that true faith, the faith by which the people of God of every century have lived, is the faith of obedience to what the Lord has spoken.